Extracting narrative signals from public discourse: a network-based approach: Formalism and method

 \paragraph{Actors and actions} Each row in the narrative trace table represents an event, given by a predicate and its arguments.
 Extracting the most common actors and their actions therefore translates into a value count query on the table.
 To extract all the events containing actions that a given actor $A$ performs onto actor $B$, the corresponding query in SQL syntax would look as follows:

-Examples of queries reproducing the findings presented Sec.~\ref{sec:results} in are available in the GitHub repository referenced in Sec.~\ref{sec:software}.
+Examples of queries reproducing the findings presented Sec.~\ref{sec:results} in are available in the GitHub repository referenced in the software availability section.

 \paragraph{Goals and motives} We use the hierarchical structure that naturally arises from our AMR-based graph formalism in order to extract another narrative signal: the goals and motives of actors.
 As AMR makes use of PropBank frames, we can readily align them with other ontologies, which allows us to normalize and group predicate frames together into larger categories.
 In particular, we use the VerbAtlas ontology \citep{difabio2019verbatlas} to group frames into meaningful over-arching categories such as {\sc require\_need\_want\_hope}, which contains frames related to the concept of necessity.
 Using this higher-level categorization of actions allows us to operationalize the concept of a given actor's goals as follows: first, we identify goal-related verb categories based on the way goals are expressed in the text.
 With the most common related phrases being ``we need to'', ``we want to'', ``we have to'' or ``we must'', we turn our attention to the following two VerbAtlas categories: {\sc require\_need\_want\_hope} and {\sc oblige\_force}.
 Then, we generate the list of goals of actor $i$ by taking 1) all events where $i$ holds the ARG0 role and the predicate is a goal verb, and 2) all events where $i$ holds the ARG0 role and the parent predicate is a goal verb.
+Case 1) allows to extract sentences where the goal the ARG1, such as “He wants ice cream.”, where the goal would be “ice cream”.
+Case 2) allows to extract more complex propositions such as “He wants to eat ice cream”.
+The extracted goal here would be “eat ice cream”.